opeoje91/Final_Project_10_UTA_old/README.md

 Volume: Number of units traded in a day

 ## Data Quality
-In the Kaggle webpage, this dataset is rated with a score of 10.0 for Data Usability which seems good.
+In the Kaggle webpage, this dataset is rated with a score of 10.0 for Data Usability.